PyCQA/flake8/docs/source/internal/writing-code.rst

  Writing Code for Flake8
 =========================

-The maintainers of |Flake8| unsurprisingly have some opinions about the styl of code maintained in the project.
+The maintainers of |Flake8| unsurprisingly have some opinions about the style of code maintained in the project.

 At the time of this writing, |Flake8| enables all of PyCodeStyle's checks, all